Drugs and Athletes: Why Do Athletes Use Drugs?

 Some professional athletes who have used performance-enhancing drugs include:2,3

-Athletes that use drugs in sports often do so to treat pain caused by injuries.
+Athletes who use drugs in sports often do so to treat pain caused by injuries.
 Many sports can lead to serious injuries that require prescription medications.
 Unfortunately, athletes often attempt to play through the pain of a permanent injury or one that requires an extensive recovery.
 As a result, their pain can persist or worsen, causing them to use more painkillers than prescribed.
-One survey found that as many 71% of retired NFL players surveyed reported misusing opioids in their careers.4 Because these drugs can be addictive, using them could lead to serious problems.
-Other aspects of their lives may begin to suffer, and prescription pill addiction treatment is the best thing they could do to treat their addiction and prevent further problems from occurring.
+One survey found that as many as 71% of retired NFL players surveyed reported misusing opioids in their careers.4 Because these drugs can be addictive, using them could lead to serious problems.
+Other aspects of their lives may begin to suffer, and prescription pill addiction treatment at our Naperville rehab center is the best thing they can do to treat their addiction and prevent further problems from occurring.

 Some professional athletes who have abused painkillers include:3